Scopuly/scopuly/README.md

 # Scopuly Stellar Wallet & SDEX

-- Safe cold storage (local secret key encryption)
+- Safe Crypto Wallet
-- Decentralized trade in crypto Assets (DEX)
+- Decentralized Exchange (SDEX)
+- Multicurrency Transfers and Payments
-- Asset Tokenization
+- Tokenization of Assets (Token Issue)
-- ICO & Token Marketplace
+- Crypto / Fiat Exchange (Crypto / USD, EUR, RUB)
+- Block explorer

 Scopuly allows you to safely store and instantly transfer your crypto-currency assets, issue your own crypto tokens and launch ICO campaigns, invest in ICO projects, and also trade in crypto tokens on the decentralized Exchange of Scopuly DEX (Stellar Exchange) in real time, with zero commissions.